 - FreeNAS: Free, open-source software based on FreeBSD and the OpenZFS file system.
 This is for users who want to run their own NAS server that supports the SMB protocol.

 - ConnectedNAS: Developed by Connected Way, ConnectedNAS acts like an SMB server and client for various Android devices.
-This allows paid app users to share data between a mobile device and any other SMB devices.
+This allows paid app users to share data between a mobile device and any other SMB device.

 For those looking to invest more heavily in utilizing SMB protocols, server implementations are available from many sources, including: